rolling-scopes-school/tasks/react/modules/tasks/nextjs-ssr-ssg.md

 # Next.js.
 Server Side Rendering

+Note: You may also use the experimental `vinext` framework for this task.
+It is still experimental, but allowed here as an option.
+More details are available at https://github.com/cloudflare/vinext.

 ## Technical requirements

 1. Create a separate branch for this task from the previous branch task.
 Branch name: "nextjs-ssr".